-My therapeutic and adaptive students may never find their selves in a headstand, full wheel or even mountain.
+My healing and adaptive students may never find their selves in a headstand, full wheel or even mountain.
 Instead, they will learn something more valuable, accepting where there are, the power of breath, inner peace and the beauty of gentle movement.
 Practicing hatha yoga is both a physical endeavor and a personal journey for any student.
 Beginning yoga requires personal commitment as well as support and guidance.
 If you live with a disability, it is especially important to believe yoga is not only possible for you, but that you can experience its wonder and benefits just like anyone else

 Specializing in Drug & Alcohol Addictions

 The “Yoga Sutras of Patanjali,” yoga’s source text, is a detailed guidebook, a how-to manual for the focusing of awareness on a chosen object or in a chosen direction of attention inward should be correctly adapted for each individual and practiced with consistency, conviction and enthusiasm over the course of many years.
 Through regular practice, the curse of codependency and the spell of addiction can be broken.
 Whether it is through long-term sobriety (or kaivalya), freedom (or paramananda), or perpetual and long-enduring joy, we can ultimately break the cycle of codependency and addiction.
 This inner evolution offers the sweet taste of true self-awareness to recovering addicts.

 Sandy has been received training with Swami Sitaramananda and Durga for Recovery Yoga.
 Her own journey provides great insight and combines this with her structural trainings.
 This program’s format begins as a closed group session for 15 weeks.
 We add new groups on a “as needed basis”.
 Some scholarships available.
 Connect with Sandy direct at email@example.com regarding how to form a group.
 Part of the session is through an online program (free).